 - 3.1 The Council will seek to agree a full description of the site and its surroundings in the SoCG.
-However, the Council considers the Council's Committee Report sets this is out in full. - 3.2 There have been many applications and appeal decisions received in the past for developments at the site and within the immediate and wider area.
+However, it is considered that the description in the Committee Report sets this out in full. - 3.2 There have been many applications and appeal decisions received in the past for developments within the immediate and wider area.
 These matters will be dealt with in full within the SoCG and/ or Proof of Evidence(s).